Normal mode features

 - Device speaker — Set device's speaker to play all sounds.
 Even if the user connects their device using an audio jack, each sound is still played through the phone or tablet's speakers.

-- Ringtone - Set the ringtone or notification tone to a specified audio file.
-The ringtone option is not supported on devices running Knox 3.0 or later.
-Additionally, this setting only changes the SIM 1 ringtone on dual SIM devices
+- Ringtone — Set the ringtone or notification tone to a specified audio file.
+This setting only changes the ringtone for SIM 1 on dual-SIM devices.
+Note that this option is not supported on devices running Knox 3.0 and higher.

 Set the following profile display options as user device deployment requirements warrant:

-- Remove lock screen - Remove the lock screen from the device.
-Pressing the power or home button will turn the screen on.
-Any previous user-configured lock screen settings such as secure pattern or device passcode unlock methods will also be removed.
+- Remove lock screen — Remove the lock screen from the device.
+Pressing the power or home button will turn the screen on and unlock the device.
+All lock types except for swipe lock are removed.
+This feature is only supported on devices running Android 8 and lower.

 - Hide system bar — Hide the status bar, navigation bar, or system bar depending on the Android system on the device.